uetchy/epicfail/README.md

 [npm-downloads]: https://badgen.net/npm/dt/epicfail
 [npm-url]: https://npmjs.org/package/epicfail

-> epicfail handles `unhandledRejection` and `uncaughtException` with graceful error message.
+> **epicfail** converts `unhandledRejection` and `uncaughtException` into graceful and helpful error message for both users and developers.

-1. ⬇️ GitHub Issues-ready Markdown output
+⬇️ Prints error messages in _copy and paste ready_ Markdown.
-1. 🌐 Show bug tracker URL (`bugs.url` in `package.json`)
+🌐 Asks users to report a bug (navigate users to `bugs.url` in `package.json`).
-1. 🍁 Show environments (OS, Node.js version, etc)
+🍁 Shows machine environments (OS, Node.js version, etc).
-1. 👀 Suggest related issues in GitHub
+👀 Suggests related issues in GitHub.
-1. 🛠 Integration with external error logging services
+🛠 Integration with error aggregation service (like Sentry).

 ## Table of Contents